dyzhuu/personal-companion-bot-workshop/README.md

 ---

-## Step 4: Run
+## Step 4: Code

+### Step 4.1: Implementing the OpenAI Api

+Open up the `src` folder, here is where you will be coding eveything.

+Check in `bot.py` and `chatgpt.py`

+You will notice that the boilerplate code for the bot has already been provided.
+It is up to you to complete it using the OpenAI API.

+An example of fully functioning code has been provided in the `example` folder.
+Feel free to reference it (or just copy paste it if you want to skip right to the fun stuff).

+You can get started with implementation by first simply sending the user's message back at them.

+Details for implmentation of the OpenAI api, adding personality to the bot, and adding memory to the bot is all in the `example` folder.

+### Step 4.2: Run the code

 Run the application with `python3 src` in the root directory

 If successful, the console should log: `Logged in as <Bot> 🤖`

-To start chatting with the bot, tag the bot and enter the desired message like so:\
+If you copied the example code, you can start chatting by tagging the bot and entering the desired message like so:\
 `@bot_name How are you today?`

-You can customise the bot response with a custom prompt using the `prompt.txt` file.
+You can also customise the bot response with a custom prompt using the `prompt.txt` file.
 An example prompt has been provided.

 ---